Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 First, clean the file cabinet to remove the grim, then rinse it with a clean rag moistened with water.
 Let it dry completely.
 Remove the handles and the label pieces.
-I opted to remove the lock on mine since I wouldn’t be needing it.
+I opted to remove the lock on mine since I wouldn’t need it.
 I covered the lock hole with white stickers on the inside and outside.

-If you aren’t adding casters then please skip to the next section.
+If you aren’t adding casters, then please skip to the next section.

-Second, attach the casters to the 2 pieces of wood you cut to size for the bottom.
+Second, attach the casters to the two pieces of wood you cut to size for the bottom.
 There are different types of casters so be sure to follow the installation directions that came with them.

 Third, carefully flip the file cabinet upside down to add the casters to the bottom (remember the drawers will slide in an out so be cautious when doing this).

 Fourth, attach the wood pieces with the casters to the bottom of the file cabinet with the screws.
-I predrilled the holes in mine so that screwing through the wood and metal would be easier.
+I predrilled the holes in mine so that screwing through the wood and metal would be quicker.
 Be sure to follow all safety precautions if you decide to do this!

 Painting the Exterior and Completing the Drawers